Muhammad

 to Baghdad , and London

-Whatever the causes, motivation, name it, Muslims, often, remains an integral
+to Lahore .
+Whatever the causes, motivation, name it, Muslims often remain an integral part of it.

 Indians are well